PMP Exam Changes July 2026: Everything You Need to Know

 | Predictive (waterfall) | ~50% | ~40% |

-This means the new exam will be even more agile/hybrid-focused.
-Candidates should be very comfortable with Scrum, Kanban, sprint planning, and adaptive planning techniques.
+Candidates targeting the new exam should be very comfortable with Scrum, Kanban, sprint planning, and adaptive/hybrid planning.

-- 35 contact hours of project management education still required
+- 35 contact hours of project management education are still required to apply.

-- Experience requirements: 36 months leading projects with a 4-year degree, or 60 months with a high school diploma (new: the eligibility window expanded from 8 to 10 years)
+- Experience: 36 months leading projects with a four-year degree, or 60 months with a high school diploma / associate's.
+What changed: the experience window widened from the last 8 years to the last 10 years, so older project work now counts.

 | Factor | Why It Favors Testing Now |